cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

 As a final gift for my efforts on this refactor I discovered a very nice advantage of this approach.

-Stopping the application's boot process with `deferReadiness()` until I have the current user before contining did not provide any feedback to the user, just a white screen of death, while with the new approach the `loading.hbs` template renders as is does with any other promise returned from `beforeModel/model/afterModel` hooks.
+Stopping the application's boot process with `deferReadiness()` until I have the current user before continuing did not provide any feedback to the user, just a white screen of death, while with the new approach the `loading.hbs` template renders as is does with any other promise returned from `beforeModel/model/afterModel` hooks.